CipherCoRetech/SypherLang/README.md

 ```

 ### **Explore the White Paper**
-Access the full CypherLang white paper for a comprehensive understanding of the project’s goals and architecture:
+Access the full SypherLang white paper for a comprehensive understanding of the project’s goals and architecture:
 [CypherLang White Paper](https://github.com/CipherCoRetech/CipherLang)

 ---